-The National Association for Youth Justice (NAYJ) is the only individual member organisation which campaigns exclusively for the rights of and justice for children in trouble with the law.
-It seeks to promote the welfare of children in the youth justice system in England and to advocate for child friendly responses where children infringe the law.
+The National Association for Youth Justice (NAYJ) is the only individual member organisation within England and Wales which campaigns exclusively for the rights of and justice for children in trouble with the law.
+It seeks to promote the rights and welfare of children in the youth justice system and to advocate for youth justice processes and interventions which are child centred.

-The NAYJ believes that any child friendly youth justice system should comply with the following principles.
+The NAYJ believes that any youth justice system should comply with the following principles.

-• Arrangements for dealing with children in trouble with the law that are distinct from and separate to the adult justice system
+Arrangements for dealing with children in trouble with the law must be distinct from and separate to the adult justice system

 Children are distinct from adults in important ways.
-Their cognitive and emotional functioning is less well developed and they lack the fund of experience available to adults.
+Their cognitive and emotional functioning is less well developed and they lack the fund of experience available to most adults.
 As a consequence they should be considered less culpable when they transgress the law.

-Because children are continuing to develop, there is greater potential for criminal justice interventions to impair future prospects and adversely affect their identity.
+Because children are vulnerable and continuing to develop, there is greater potential for criminal justice interventions to impair future prospects, negatively impact their development and adversely affect their identity through traumatisation, stigmatisation and labelling.